Istanbul 2023 | European Athletics Indoor Championships

 Why Did Istanbul 2023 Produce More World Records Than Any Previous European Indoors?

-Three factors combined: the Ataköy Arena’s fast banked 200m track, optimal air conditions (20°C, low humidity), and a generation of athletes — Bol, Duplantis, Thiam — who were simultaneously at career peaks.
+Direct answer: Three factors combined: the Ataköy Arena’s fast banked 200m track, optimal air conditions (20°C, low humidity), and a generation of athletes — Bol, Duplantis, Thiam — who were simultaneously at career peaks.

 The Ataköy Athletics Arena was purpose-built for speed.
 Its Mondo Super-X track surface — the same used at Tokyo 2020 — returned more energy per stride than any previous European Indoor venue.
 Sport scientists estimated a 0.3–0.5% performance advantage over standard indoor tracks.